-I don’t think either of us understood, almost 8 years ago, that these outbursts were not random bouts of madness or personality quirks.
-Rather they were symptoms of a serious mental health disorder, relics of a chaotic and traumatic childhood.
+I don’t think either of us understood, almost 8 years ago, that these outbursts were not personality quirks.
+What I know now is that they are symptoms of a serious mental health disorder.
+Relics of a chaotic and traumatic childhood.

 Many years later, after a lot of struggle, self reflection and eventually the correct course of treatment and medications: I got stable.
 (Insert Praise Hands Emojiis Here!)

-Now that I’m stable, I can look back and see there was definitely something that prevented me from practicing healthy behaviors but it wasn’t until I read that people who grow up in chaotic family environments from a young age are prone to lack something called “Object Constancy.”
+Now that I’m stable, I can look back and see there was definitely something that prevented me from practicing healthy behaviors.
+I didn’t know what that something was until I stumbled across an interesting article on ACES (adverse childhood experiences).